How Long Do Running Shoes Last?

 Two runners run side by side in the golden glow of a sunset.

-Even though running shoes will eventually wear out, you don’t want to send them into an early retirement.
-Like making a sports bra last or preventing running injuries, you’ll get more miles out of your running shoes if you take care of them properly.
+Even though you'll eventually have to replace your running shoes, you don’t want to send them into an early retirement.
+Like making a sports bra lastor preventing running injuries, you’ll get more miles out of your running shoes if you take care of them properly.

-Here's how you can extend the life of your trainers:
+Here's how you can extend the life of your shoes:

 • Own multiple pairs of shoes.
-If you run in just one pair of shoes at a time, the pair shoulders all the weight of your running.
+If you use just one pair of shoes, the pair shoulders all the weight of your running.
 But rotating multiple pairs of running shoes distributes the stress you put them through, so they all last longer.

 • Clean them up.
 Like running in the rain, your shoes will also probably encounter mud or dirt on your runs.
 Dirt can be abrasive to the shoe’s upper, causing it to wear out prematurely.